dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-command-line.md

 1. Create a `Library` folder under `FSNetCore/src`.
 2. In the command line, execute `dotnet new -l F# -t lib` in `FSNetCore/src/Library`.
-3. Replaces the contents of `Library.fs` with the following:
+3. Replace the contents of `Library.fs` with the following:

     ```fsharp
     module Library